mvolkmann/blog/src/swift-ui.md

 Add attributes to each entity by clicking the "+" at the bottom of the attribute list.
 Each attribute is given a default name of "attribute".
-Double-click the name to change it.
+Double-click the name and change it.
 Some names, such as "description" and "for", are not allowed.
-Select a type from a drop-down list of primitive types that includes "Data" for a byte buffer.
+Select a type from a drop-down list of primitive types.
+The type "Data" is for byte buffers.

 Optionally sort the attributes.
 They can be sorted on their name or type by clicking on the "Attribute" or "Type" column heading.

-Mark the optional attributes.
 By default each attribute is optional.
 For any that are required, select the attribute and uncheck the "Optional" checkbox in the inspector.